movebank/movebank-api-doc/movebank-api.md

 Movebank's REST API allows access to pull data from Movebank using HTTP or JSON requests made in a web browser or through external programs such as R. Below are details, example requests, and relevant information about security and access controls.

 ## Security, data access and authentication
 Data access is defined by users for each study in Movebank following [Movebank's permissions options](https://www.movebank.org/node/43).
-Therefore if no username and password are provided, results will be restricted to data that users have made publicly available.
+If no username and password are provided, results will be restricted to data that users have made publicly available.
 If a username and password are provided, results will be restricted to data that the user has access to.
 To access tracking actual data, including for visualization on external websites, the username (or the public) needs permission to download data.

-In addition to access permissions, for data that are made available to others, [data managers for each study in Movebank specify use conditions in the "License Terms" in the Study Details](https://www.movebank.org/node/11).
-If no conditions are specified, [the General Movebank Terms of Use](https://www.movebank.org/node/1934) apply.
+In addition to access permissions, for data that are made available to others, data managers for each study in Movebank specify use conditions in the "License Terms" in the [Study Details](https://www.movebank.org/node/1942#study_details).
+If no conditions are specified, the [General Movebank Terms of Use](https://www.movebank.org/node/1934) apply.

-To ensure that users are aware of the license terms for each study, we require that a user read and accept these terms of use prior to download once for each study accessed.
-Once a user has accepted the terms of use for a study, they will not be required to accept them again unless the study owner changes the terms of use.
-These requirements can cause problems with accessing data from external programs or URLs.
-There are a few ways to resolve these:
+To ensure that users are aware of the license terms for each study, users are required to read and accept these terms of use prior to first downloading the data for a study.
+Once a user has accepted the terms of use for a study, they will not be required to accept them again unless the study owner changes the terms.
+These requirements can cause confusion when accessing data using the API.
+Options for accepting license terms include
+- A user can log in to Movebank and accept the license terms for the study by initiating a [data download](https://www.movebank.org/node/54#download_movebank_data) prior to attempting to access through the API.
-- Data managers can disable the requirement that users accept terms of use by unchecking the "Prompt users to accept license terms" box in [the permissions settings for a study](https://www.movebank.org/node/43).
+- Data managers can disable the requirement that users accept terms of use by unchecking the "Prompt users to accept license terms" box in the [permissions settings](https://www.movebank.org/node/43) for the study.
-- A user can log on to Movebank and accept the terms of use for the study/ies they want to access prior to attempting to access from an external program.
+- Read and accept license terms using the API, as in the following example.

+### Read and accept license terms using curl
+This example uses curl commands in Terminal on a Mac to accept license terms and access data from the published study [(EBD) Lesser Kestrels](https://www.movebank.org/panel_embedded_movebank_webapp?gwt_fragment=page=studies,path=study16615296) [Hernández-Pliego et al. 2015](https://doi.org/10.5441/001/1.sj8t3r11)
+1. Submit an http request as described below for a study and user requiring license terms be accepted, saving the terms as license_terms.txt (in html, search for "License Terms:") and specifying cookies to maintain a session in consecutive calls:
+`curl -v -u username:password -c cookies.txt -o license_terms.txt "https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=16615296"`

+2. Create and print an md5sum:
+`md5 -r license_terms.txt`

+3. Submit an http request for the same study and user again, sending the cookie and including the md5sum (replace ### with the value from step 2):
+`curl -v -u username:password -b cookies.txt -o event_data.csv "https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=16615296&license-md5=###"`

 ## Accessing the database using HTTP/CSV requests
 The following are examples of how to access information from the Movebank database with HTTP requests.
 After providing a valid username and password, these calls will return CSV files containing the requested information.
 Note that the results will be based on the information available to the user as defined by access permissions (see above).
-For more information about the data model and attributes contained in the database, see Kranstauber et al. (2011) and [the Movebank Attribute Dictionary](https://www.movebank.org/node/2381).
+For more information about the data model and attributes contained in the database, see [Kranstauber et al. (2011)](https://doi.org/10.1016/j.envsoft.2010.12.005) and the [Movebank Attribute Dictionary](https://www.movebank.org/node/2381).
+A machine-readable, persistent vocabulary is currently being organized at http://vocab.nerc.ac.uk/collection/MVB/current.

 ### Get a list of attribute names
 `https://www.movebank.org/movebank/service/direct-read?attributes`